This article applies to our On-Premise Appliance Filter and Firewall product only, not to Cloud.

 You must set your new CA (or any Intermediate CA you’ve created) as the 'Default CA' to create Dynamic certificates and migrate services.

-Go to System > Certificates > Certificates for Services and look in the Used by column.
-If you have reassigned any services to the original Root CA, these services will not migrate over.
+Go to System > Certificates > Certificates for services and look in the Used by column.
+Ensure all your services are set to use the new CA rather than the old one.

 If you use Intermediate Certificates, create any Intermediate CAs needed using the new Root CA.